chingu-voyage4/Bears-Team-10/README.md

 * This npm run dev command will run both the create-react-app server and the express back-end server at the same time.
 * create-react-app server runs on localhost:3000
 * back-end express server runs on localhost:5000

+### Testing with Jest
+    npm test -- --watch

+* This command keeps Jest running and hot-reloads test results when changes are made
+* Jest can also be ran without hot-reloading with the command npm test